serverlessland/serverlessland/content/coldstarts/aws/languages.md

 tags: ["Cold Starts", "AWS", "JavaScript", "Python", "Go", "C#", "Ruby", "Java", "AWS Lambda"]
 ---

 The charts below give the distribution of cold start durations per supported programming language.
-All charts *except the last one* have the same scale to make them easily comparable.
+All charts *except the last one* have the same horizontal scale (0.0-1.2 sec) to make them easily comparable.

 **JavaScript**: